Katherine Lacy

 At the RAM she won the prestigious Buffet Crampon Clarinet Prize in her first year and from her third year onwards combined her studies with regular freelance work with orchestras including the Philharmonia, London Sinfonietta and London Symphony Orchestra.

-In 2009 she gave the world premiere of “Spinning and Weaving” for solo bass clarinet and ensemble with the RLPO’s Ensemble 10/10 at the Wigmore Hall and throughout her time in Liverpool, Katherine enjoyed many opportunities to play chamber music as well as playing principal clarinet with the orchestra regularly, including at the BBC Proms and for a tour to China.
-She also gave performances of Weber’s Concertino and Finzi’s Five Bagatelles with the orchestra as soloist when they appeared in her hometown, Wrexham.
+In 2009 she gave the world premiere of Ian Gardiner’s “Spinning and Weaving” for solo bass clarinet and ensemble with the RLPO’s Ensemble 10/10 at the Wigmore Hall and also performed clarinet concerti with the orchestra as soloist when they appeared in her hometown, Wrexham.

 Main Photo credit Black Swan